gradlex-org/extra-java-module-info/README.md

 ## How do I deactivate the plugin functionality for a certain classpath?

-This is can be useful for the test classpath if it should be used for unit testing on the classpath (rather than the module path).
+This can be useful for the test classpath if it should be used for unit testing on the classpath (rather than the module path).
 If you use the [shadow plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow) and [encounter this issue](https://github.com/jjohannes/extra-java-module-info/issues/7), you can deactivate it for the runtime classpath as the module information is irrelevant for a fat Jar in any case.